-Wherever possible, particularly for larger value contracts, Council will consider issuing firm obligations to achieve clear and measurable social and environmental sustainability outcomes that may include new jobs for disadvantaged communities.
+Wherever possible, particularly for larger value or long term contracts, Council will consider issuing firm obligations to achieve clear and measurable improvements to local, social and environmental outcomes.
+Particularly for local and social sustainability, this may include requesting the creation of new jobs for disadvantaged communities and/or new apprenticeships.